Jagadeeshwari1/NRA-membership-prediction/README.md

 ## 📽️ Presentation Slides

-You can view the final project presentation here:
+You can view the project presentation here:
 👉 [View Slides](Project-Presentation.pptx.pdf)

 ## ▶️ How to Run